ahmedennaifer/axone-test/README.md

 ### Question 3:

+The goal of question 3, is to scrape data from facebook and store them in a document store (mongo).
+To achieve this, we used `selenium` which is a headless browser, to bypass anti-bot measures and simulate human users.
+Data is scraped by targetting some css selectors, that we found out through manual search.
+The data is the stored into `data/data.csv`, then we apply a script to clean and remove duplicates, resolting in a new clean file `data/clean.csv`.
+Then, we use `pymongo` through a custom loader class, to load the data successfully into our document store, for potential use by our analysts.

+The main difficulties of the question, is bypassing anti-bot measures and finding out the cause of the duplication.
+We managed to do this by simulating human behaviour (typing character by character, waiting between before each field, stealthy headers...)
+We managed to correctly scrape text + images, and store them into mongo with best data quality.

+## Details:

     - how to run:
         - install uv: `pip install uv`
         - sync uv to install requirements: `uv sync`